 Throughout Votive (70'10"), the long-awaited studio album by Chuck van Zyl, he is heard continuously connecting with a profound love of sound.
 Across its three diverse tracks he realizes an exquisitely detailed Electronic Spacemusic.
 Each movement comes at you in a trek of tone, a hunt of harmony, a torrent of timbre.
-Yet, informed listeners will hear unity in the arrangement and the meaningful message it means to convey.
+Yet, informed listeners will hear unity in the arrangement and the meaningful message it hopes to convey.

 Votive ignites with the track The Western Gate (24'30").
 Building monumental musical structures from layers of mechanized motifs, this star synth-smith signals feelings of certainty, possibility and potential.
 In the headlong drive of spiraling sequencer runs ratcheting patterns ascend in a striding motor-motion of echoing notes.
 Settling into a subtle Berlin-School clockwork, questing melodic lines bestow a heightened sensitivity to the promises of life.